Computationally-efficient Graph Modeling with Refined Graph Random Features: Additional Experimental Details

 \texttt{[60246, 85580, 40179, 964933, 1624039, 91657, 79183, 82407, 40172, 65414, 90431, 74449, 73464, 230349, 40171, 61193, 77938, 375276, 39463, 110793, 368622, 37326, 42435, 1514901, 65282, 116878, 550964, 409624, 101902, 73410, 87602, 255172, 98480, 57140, 285606, 96123, 203289, 87601, 409629, 37384, 57084] }

 We do a small search for the width of the kernel $\sigma \in \{.5, .6, .8\}$ for the baseline runs.
 For both GRF and GRF++, the number of walks are chosen from the subset $\{4, 8, 16 \}$ and the halting probability of the walk is $.1$.
 The degree of GRF++ is chosen to be $2$.
+We also compare against Al Mohy as it is a widely popular algorithm to compute the action of matrix exponential on a vector.
+We use the SciPy implementation of Al Mohy.